 This track is another example of the emotional diversity of UK garage.
 The intro, with its building tension, affects our deeper emotions, while the bass simply makes us downright happy.

 6. George Morel: "Let's Groove"

 “Let’s Groove” is a track that still sounds as fresh today as it did when it was released in 1993.
 It instantly became one of the most recognised songs of the genre at the time.
 It's unique: to this day, no other UK garage track has recaptured the sound that this track produces.

 Every aspect of the song is so tantalisingly smooth, from the crisp, innovative percussion, to the soft, warm bassline.
 The hi-hats in particular aid the track in creating a groove that makes it impossible for the listener to keep still.
 Overall, “Let’s Groove” is a great track that will always be timeless.

 7. Disclosure: "You & Me" ft.
 Eliza Doolittle

 “You and Me” is a modern take on garage by one of the UK’s most successful new dance acts.
 Disclosure have introduced their modern take on house and garage to a new generation, leading the way for the current revival of house and garage music in the UK.

-“You and Me” was released on the 26th of April and is the third song off their album Settle.
-It reached number 10 on the UK singles chart, and number 6 on the UK dance chart.
+“You and Me” is the third song off their album Settle.
+It reached number 10 on the UK singles chart and number 6 on the UK dance chart.